Natural Home Remedies For Acne Scars

 - Stress.
 Emotional stress may result in acne.

 - Friction.
 Continual rubbing or pressure on the skin by such items as bicycle helmets, acne.

-The most typical sites of acne are the face, chest, shoulders, and back, because these are the areas of the body in which the many sebaceous follicles are located.
+The most typical sites of acne are the face, chest, shoulders, and back because these are the areas of the body in which the many sebaceous follicles are located.
 In teenagers, acne is often found on the forehead, nose, and chin.
 As people age, it has a tendency to look towards the outer portion of the face area.
 Adult women might have acne on their chins and around their mouths.
-The older often develop whiteheads and blackheads on the upper lips and skin round the eyes.
+The older often develop whiteheads and blackheads on the upper lips and skin around the eyes.
 Inflamed lesions may cause redness, tenderness, pain, itching, or swelling in affected regions.

 While preventing acne entirely may not be possible, there

 are several things one can do to minimize the flare-ups:

 - Gentle washing of affected areas a couple of times daily.

 - Restricted usage of cosmetics and lotions; together with avoidance of oil-based brands entirely.